gauravchauhan25/Snapgram/README.md

 A modern **Instagram-inspired** social media platform built with **React.js**, powered by **Appwrite** as the **Backend-as-a-Service (BaaS)**, and secured with **Google OAuth** authentication. **Snapgram** is designed for creators and users who want a **seamless**, **fast**, and **responsive photo-sharing experience**.

 ## 🚀 Features

 - 🔐 **Google OAuth Authentication** – Secure sign-in and sign-out powered by Appwrite’s integrated OAuth support.

 - 👤 **User Profiles** - Each user has a profile displaying:

   - Username, Name, Bio
   - Total Posts
   - Followers and Following counts
   - Avatar image

 - 🏠 **Home Feed** - View all posts from all users in real-time.

 - 📝 **Create Post** - Upload a new post! - Auto-generated Post ID and Creation Timestamp\

+- 🔎 **Search** - A search feature to discover people and posts by tags or usernames.
+- 🎞️ **Reels** - A separate section to scroll short video-based content.

 - 💬 **Social Media Functionality** – Users can interact, post, and engage.
 - 📱 **Fully Responsive UI** – Smooth experience on all devices.